burakkcmn/esp32-l298nDriver/README.md

 - setPWMDutyCycle(int pin, int dutyCycle): Sets the PWM duty cycle for a given pin.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- This project is based on tutorials by Rui Santos & Sara Santos - [Random Nerd Tutorials](https://RandomNerdTutorials.com/)